Cuppixx/TSP.github.io/README.md

 # TSP.github.io
-The public counterpart of my private repo that contains my academic paper on the TSP.
-Removed title page for privacy reasons.
+This is the public version of my private repository containing my academic paper on the TSP.
+The title page has been removed for privacy reasons.